vfarcic/devops26/manuscript/15-advanced-pipelines.md

 " | tee jenkins-x.yml
 ```

-Near the top of the pipeline is the `env` section that, in this case, defines a single varible `CODECOV_TOKEN`.
+Near the top of the pipeline is the `env` section that, in this case, defines a single variable `CODECOV_TOKEN`.
 We could have moved the `env` definition inside a pipeline, stage, or a step to limit its scope.
 As it is now, it will be available in all the steps of the pipeline.

 We added a new step `code-coverage` inside the `pullRequest` pipeline.
 What makes it "special" is the `agent` section with the `image` set to `vfarcic/codecov`.
 As a result, that step will be executed inside a container based on that image.
-Just as with `env`, we could have defined `agent` in `pipelineConfig` and then all the steps in all the pipelines would run in containers based on that image.
+Just as with `env`, we could have defined `agent` in `pipelineConfig`, and then all the steps in all the pipelines would run in containers based on that image.
 Or we could have defined it on the level of a single pipeline or a stage.

 All in all, for the sake of diversity, we defined an environment variable available in all the steps, and an agent that will be used in a single step.